 It’s a big decision to make.
 We’ve put together this article to help you explore the pros and cons and to help you think about what is important to you so that you can make the right decision for your circumstances:

 The equity in your home is the market value of your property today minus any mortgage you have against it.

 For example, if your home is valued at £400,000, but you have £75,000 left to pay on the mortgage, your equity will be £325,000.
 To release that money, you have two choices.
 Downsize to a cheaper, often smaller property or release equity in your home.

-In England, there are two main ways to release equity from your property.
+In the UK, there are two main ways to release equity from your property.
 These are through lifetime mortgages and home reversion plans.
 We’ll explain both briefly here:

 Lifetime mortgages are by far the most popular way to release equity from a family home.
 However, a second option to consider is a home reversion plan.